KITE-2018/ndnSIM/README.md

 ndnSIM (KITE version)
 ======

-This is a modified version of ndnSIM 2.3 (commit 0970340d), and provides the whole package for KITE simulations for the ACM ICN 2018 paper.
+This is a modified version of ndnSIM 2.3 (based on commit 0970340d), and provides the whole package for KITE simulations for the ACM ICN 2018 paper.

 - Using ndnSIM version of [ndn-cxx](https://github.com/named-data-ndnSIM/ndn-cxx) (commit: 4692ba80).

 - Using ndnSIM version of [NFD (modified)](https://github.com/KITE-2018/NFD) (branch: kite).

-- Runs with ndnSIM version of [ns3](https://github.com/named-data-ndnSIM/ns-3-dev) (commit: 333e6b0).
+- Runs with ndnSIM version of [ns3](https://github.com/named-data-ndnSIM/ns-3-dev) (commit: 333e6b05).

 ndnSIM
 ======